moogacs/docs.buf.build/docs/tour/introduction.md

 ## Clone the Git Repository {#clone-the-git-repository}

 First, clone the Git repository that contains the starter code for the `PetStore` service.
-From the development directory of your choice, run the following command:
+From the development directory of your choice, run this command:

 ```terminal
 $ git clone https://github.com/bufbuild/buf-tour